Blended Learning Model - Midwifery

 Prerequisites - MSM

-Entering students must have a bachelor's degree and must have completed the following courses or their equivalent with a C or better.
-Students may apply to the program while completing prerequisite course work but must have a plan for completing prerequisites before the start of the program in the fall.
+All entering students must have a minimum cumulative GPA of 2.75 to be considered for admission.
+A grade of C or better is also required in all basic proficiency courses.
+Students may apply to the program while completing prerequisite coursework but must have a plan for completing prerequisites before the start of the program in the fall.

 |College Algebra or Statistics||4 quarter credits|